drepo-eth/site/content/drepo/existing-repos/centralized/index.md

 While non-profit repositories like Maven Central and PyPI rely on sponsors to keep the lights on, systems, which are operated by for-profit organizations, often use the repository to generate revenue.
 Paid features are the primary drivers.
-More storage space, private groups models which integrate with enterprise environments, and security features like code scanning are typical additional features.
+More storage space, private groups, security models which integrate with enterprise environments, and security features like code scanning are typical additional features.
 While these offers mainly target business users, the extra feature set sometimes cuts down on the free-of-charge offerings towards free open-source software development.[^foss] They either retain useful security features or limit the usage of the system drastically.
 Introducing [rate limits](https://www.docker.com/blog/what-you-need-to-know-about-upcoming-docker-hub-rate-limiting/ "Rate Limit Introduction") on Docker Hub is one example of such limitations.
 While such constraints are annoying, one can more than survive with the generous free offerings.[^support]